zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 #### The Precomp Strikes

-While the release cut was smooth going, I did it a bit too fast though, as [merely three minutes later](https://irclog.perlgeek.de/perl6-dev/2017-04-18#i_14444573) it was discovered there was an issue with installation of
+While the release cut was a smooth going, I did it a bit too fast, as [merely three minutes later](https://irclog.perlgeek.de/perl6-dev/2017-04-18#i_14444573) it was discovered there was an issue with installation of